 Squirrels are busy animals that can be seen running around in cities and forests alike.
 Like humans, they are active during the light of day, but they are most active when the sun first rises and again when it sets.
 This means that if there are squirrels on your property, you are most likely to hear them in the early morning and evening.
 At night, squirrels rest quietly in their nests.
+Why does all this matter?
+According to squirrel removal Toronto experts this matters because it will help you identify what animal is in your attic from the noises it makes.

 Squirrels are diurnal, so they are up during the day and asleep at night.
 Throughout the day, you can see them looking for food, building nests, and chasing after each other.
 In the fall, you might see them burying nuts.
 Squirrels are especially active in the early hours of the morning and again in the evening when the sun is setting.
 If there are squirrels on your property, you may be able to hear them scamper around in the walls or attic of the home during the day.
 This is a strong indicator of a squirrel invasion because other pests are likely to make noise at night.